bo1led-owl/checker/README.md

     checker clear-tests

-By default, test suite is stored in `./tests`, but this behaivour can be overridden by specifying the path after `-t` or `--test-suite`
+By default, test suite is stored in `./tests`, but this behaivour can be overridden by specifying the path after `--test-suite`

 For more details use `checker help` or `checker --help`